tarantool/doc/doc/1.7/reference/reference_lua/fio.rst

         Close a file that was opened with ``fio.open``.
 For details type "man 2 close".

         :param userdata fh: file-handle as returned by ``fio.open()``.
-        :return: true if success, false on failure.
+        :return: true if success, false if failure.
         :rtype:  boolean

         **Example:**